 You will need the following tools to properly perform uradashi and uraoshi on a blade:

 - A small hammer.
 Great force is neither necessary nor useful, but you must be able to control this hammer very precisely, so the lighter the better.
-One with a pointy end like a funate or a Yamakichi or the corner of the thin end of a Warrington hammer is ideal because it focuses maximum pressure on a small area, deforming the jigane efficiently, and it is also easy to see where the hammer will impact providing better control.
+One with a pointy end like a funate or a Yamakichi or a corner of the thin end of a Warrington hammer is ideal because it focuses maximum pressure on a small area, deforming the jigane efficiently.
+A small, pointy hammer also makes it easier guide and control the hammer to ensure precise impacts.
 And control matters a lot because if you miss and strike the hard steel at the cutting edge it will be damaged and bitter tears will flow.
 Consider yourself duly warned, Oh Might Thor;

 - An anvil of sorts.
 This can be any piece of steel with some mass and with a rounded-over corner.
 A piece of railroad track is great.
 I use the face of a small sledge-hammer clamped in my vise.
 A sharp corner is not good, so grind or file one and then smooth it.
 A piece of thin postcard material glued to this rounded corner help keeps the blade from slipping;